 1972: Genesis released their fourth studio album, Foxtrot.

 1973: “Time in a Bottle,” Jim Croce’s second posthumous single, entered the Billboard Hot 100.
-ABC Records had originally not intended to release the song as a single, but after Croce was killed in a plane crash in September, the song’s lyrics had additional resonance, and significant airplay contributed to demand for a single released.
+ABC Records had originally not intended to release the song as a single, but after Croce was killed in a plane crash in September, the song’s lyrics had additional resonance, and significant airplay contributed to demand for a single release.
 The song became Croce’s second and final record to top the pop charts.

 1973: Former Temptations vocalist Eddie Kendricks had his first solo #1 on the Billboard R&B chart with “Keep On Truckin’.”